Canada

 We almost stepped on a frog and a baby garter snake that were apparently soaking up the sun after a prolonged rain.

-More cracks covered with moss.
+More cracks are covered with moss.

 Quarry.